notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/05-ELB-ASG.md

 ## Vertical Scalability

 - Vertical Scalability means increasing the size of the instance
-• For example, your application runs on a t2.micro
+- For example, your application runs on a t2.micro
-• Scaling that application vertically means running it on a t2.large
+- Scaling that application vertically means running it on a t2.large
-• Vertical scalability is very common for non distributed systems, such as a database.
+- Vertical scalability is very common for non-distributed systems, such as a database
-• There's usually a limit to how much you can vertically scale (hardware limit)
+- There's usually a limit to how much you can vertically scale (hardware limit)

 ## Horizontal Scalability

 - Horizontal Scalability means increasing the number of instances / systems for your application
-- Horizontal scaling implies distributed systems.
+- Horizontal scaling implies distributed systems
 - This is very common for web applications / modern applications
 - It's easy to horizontally scale thanks the cloud offerings such as Amazon EC2